 GeneCards Summary for BRMS1 Gene

-BRMS1 (Breast Cancer Metastasis Suppressor 1) is a Protein Coding gene.
-Diseases associated with BRMS1 include Breast Cancer and Malignant Melanoma, Somatic.
+BRMS1 (BRMS1, Transcriptional Repressor And Anoikis Regulator) is a Protein Coding gene.
+Diseases associated with BRMS1 include Breast Cancer.
 Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Chromatin organization.
-GO annotations related to this gene include histone deacetylase binding and histone deacetylase activity.
+Gene Ontology (GO) annotations related to this gene include histone deacetylase binding and histone deacetylase activity.
 An important paralog of this gene is BRMS1L.

 UniProtKB/Swiss-Prot for BRMS1 Gene